-Project Expenditure Category: 2.22 Strong Healthy Communities: Neighborhood Features that Promote Health and Safety[^]
+Project Expenditure Category: 2.22 Strong Healthy Communities: Neighborhood Features that

-- VIDSPR will place solar workstations in recreational parks throughout the Territory that will be accessible to all residents to promote strong and healthy communities. - Anticipated timeline: 03/01/2022 02/28/2023, extension pending - Primary delivery mechanisms and partners: Purchase and installation of workstations. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+- VIDSPR will place solar workstations in recreational parks throughout the Territory that will be accessible to all residents to promote strong and healthy communities. - Anticipated timeline: 03/01/2022 06/28/2024 - Primary delivery mechanisms and partners: Purchase and installation of workstations.

+• This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.